ansible/awx/docs/auth/oauth.md

 ## More Information

-#### Managing OAuth 2 Applications and Tokens
+#### Managing OAuth2 Applications and Tokens

-Applications and tokens can be managed as a top-level resource at `/api/<version>/applications` and `/api/<version>/tokens`.
-These resources can also be accessed respective to the user at `/api/<version>/users/N/<resource>`.
-Applications can be created by making a POST to either `api/<version>/applications` or `/api/<version>/users/N/applications`.
+Applications and tokens can be managed as a top-level resource at `/api/v2/applications` and `/api/v2/tokens`.
+These resources can also be accessed respective to the user at `/api/v2/users/N/<resource>`.
+Applications can be created by making a POST to either `api/v2/applications` or `/api/v2/users/N/applications`.

-Each OAuth 2 application represents a specific API client on the server side.
+Each OAuth2 application represents a specific API client on the server side.
 For an API client to use the API via an application token, it must first have an application and issue an access token.

 Individual applications will be accessible via their primary keys:
-`/api/<version>/applications/<pk>/`.
+`/api/v2/applications/<pk>/`.
 Here is a typical application:
 ```
 {
     "id": 1,